sociomantic-tsunami/git-hub/man.rst

       cleaned in addition to the untracked files, which completely removes the possibility of conflicts when checking out the pull request to reabase.

+    \-D, --delete-branch
+      Delete the pull request branch if the rebase was successful.
+This is similar to press the "Delete Branch" Button (TM) in the web interface after merging.

     Actions:

     \--continue